nens/threedi-docs/source/d_2d_tutorial.rst

 With the completion of the aggregation settings, we have built a basic working 2D flow model.

+The overview of all settings for this tutorial can be referenced `here <https://docs.google.com/spreadsheets/d/1qHTS0TdwnYaCYRaohDAVvkaGW2sJ1pt8IX31HZ7OcBY/edit?usp=sharing>`_.

 Model validation
 ----------------

-7. Verify the model rasters using the raster checker
+Verify the model rasters using the raster checker
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 Before sending our new model to the web portal, it is important to validate that our model contains no errors.